 - Finals in the Rocky Mountain Endurance Series.

 - Video from Eric Tarkanian Here

-Join us for the RME Finals, where we will crown the Champions in both the Bike and the Running Series.
+Join us for the RME Finals, where we will crown the 2014 Series Champions.

 So start training; the test is waiting for you on Saturday July 12th!
 Featuring a sprawling course nestled between 3 ski resorts; participants are treated with a unique combination of beauty and challenge.
 The unique cloverleaf style loops bring you back through Carter Park before embarking on your next challenge.